 Managing Director and Owner, Alternate Futures

-An experienced non-executive director and advisor on research, technology and innovation.
-Proven experience in manufacturing (steel), infrastructure, mining (iron ore, industrial minerals) and technology/innovation sectors.
-Recognised as a master of constructive questioning, she utilises expertise in business engagement and system design to achieve reliable outcomes.
+Experience and expertise: Ms Goldsworthy is an experienced non-executive director and advisor on research, technology and innovation.
+Ms Goldsworthy has senior executive experience in manufacturing (steel), infrastructure, mining (iron ore, industrial minerals) and technology/innovation sectors.

 Ms Goldsworthy is the Managing Director and Owner of Alternate Futures - established specifically to work at the interface between Australia’s research organisations, tech-start-ups and industry.